javerous/nextcloud-simplevideos/README.md

 # Simple Videos
-Use the native browser video player instead of Plyr player in Nextcloud to play videos.
+Use the native browser video player instead of Plyr video player in Nextcloud to play videos.